How a stand-off at sea led to mob violence in Vietnam

 The first factories hit were in Binh Duong and Dong Nai, two provinces indistinguishable from Ho Chi Minh City's manic sprawl.
 The worst violence took place in Ha Tinh province, 1,300 km (807 miles) further north, where pitched battles between Vietnamese rioters and Chinese workers at a big Taiwanese steel project filled a hospital with dead and wounded.

-Some ruined factories were still smouldering on Thursday and hundreds of foreign workers, fearing for their safety, fled from the country by road and air.
+Some ruined factories were still smoldering on Thursday and hundreds of foreign workers, fearing for their safety, fled from the country by road and air.

 Factories can be rebuilt.
 Much harder to repair is the confidence of foreign investors attracted by Vietnam's strong economic growth and stable government.